MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't set this policy, these TLS/DTLS versions are disabled.

-This policy is temporary and will be removed in a future version of Microsoft Edge.
+This policy was removed in version M121 of
+Microsoft Edge.

   #### Supported features: